meetings/developer-docs/data-api/resources/meeting_participants/README.md

 ## Actions

-### Sending invitations to draft participants in a draft meeting, while setting the confirmed title and agenda

-    POST /v1/meetings/:id/send_draft_participant_invites/

-    {
-        agenda : s, // can be used to set but not clear agenda title : s, // can be used to set but not clear title greeting_subject : s, // deprecated
-        greeting_message : s, // deprecated
-        require_rsvp : 1|0,
-    }
+### Sending draft participant invitations

+Draft participants can be turned into real participants using an action to send their invites simultaneously.
+This is documented in the [meetings resource documentation](../meetings/README.md).